How To Provide A Display

 Which subjects are suitable?

-Anything to do with GB philately that will be of interest to GBPS members, especially if it's something not commonly seen.
-That doesn't mean it must be stuffed with rarities, merely that it's not a straight SG Part 1 presentation.
-Unusual topics are good, so in general are specialised studies (shade studies are an exception, I'm afraid -- variation among scanners and screens makes the necessary precise colour accuracy virtually impossible).
-Basically, if it would make a good display at a meeting, it'll fit right in.
+Anything to do with GB philately that will be of interest to GBPS members.
+It doesn't have to be stuffed with expensive rarities, it just needs to present a subject clearly.
+Unusual topics and specialised studies are very welcome.
+(Shade studies are unlikely to work though, I'm afraid – variation among scanners and screens makes precise colour reproduction virtually impossible.)
+Basically, if it would make a nice Member's Display at a meeting, it'll fit right in.

 What are the minimum and maximum number of pages?

 There are no particular limits on these, although I'd suggest one frame (16 sheets) as a useful minimum.
-(But if you have 'only' 8 sheets of something extremely rare, I don't suppose anyone's going to object.)
-As for the maximum, two to five frames would be typical, but really it depends on the display -- in principle there's no reason why we couldn't put up a few hundred pages of a genuinely comprehensive and helpful look at a popular or difficult subject.
-It's the sort of thing that can be worked out once the details are known.
+As for the maximum, really it depends on the display – there's no reason why we can't put up a few hundred pages of a comprehensive look at a subject.
+Indeed, we already have some displays like that.

 Does the number of pages have to be a multiple of 16?

-No; the 16-sheet 'frames' are merely a presentation convenience, since competition entries and displays tend to be arranged that way anyway.
-But if you had (say) 43 sheets of some interesting topic, they'd be displayed as two frames of 16 and one of 11 with blank 'pages' at the end.
+Not at all – the 16-sheet "frames" are merely a presentation convenience, since competition entries and displays tend to be arranged that way anyway.
+But if you have say 43 sheets of some topic, they'd be most easily displayed as two "frames" of 16 and one of 11 with blank "pages" at the end.

-What happens if I have pages of a non-standard size?
+What happens if some of my pages are a non-standard size?

-We can also cope with wide sheets -- e.g. the style some exhibitors prefer, or need, which uses sheets that are a third wider than usual (giving a frame of four rows of three).
-See this revenue stamps display for an example.
+We can also cope with wide sheets – e.g. the style some exhibitors prefer (or need to use because of the nature of the material) which uses sheets that are a third wider than usual, giving a frame of four rows of three.
+See this display of Revenue Stamps 1671-1853 for an example.

 Who can see the displays?

-At present, the intro pages are viewable by anyone to act as a 'taster', but the actual exhibit pages themselves can only be viewed by GBPS members who are logged in (if you don't have an account set up, you'll need your membership number to do so -- it's on the address label of the envelope the Newsletter and GBJ arrive in, or if not please inquire).
-The intro pages can be blocked on request too, and you can be anonymous or use a pseudonym if you wish.
+Up to you.
+At present, the standard format is for intro pages to be viewable by anyone to act as a 'taster', but the actual exhibit pages themselves can only be viewed by GBPS members who are logged in (if you don't have an account set up, here's where you go to get one).
+The intro pages can be blocked on request too, or conversely you can make the display publicly available, and you can be anonymous or use a pseudonym if you wish.

 How many displays can the site handle?